switchboard-xyz/solana-sdk/cli/README.md

   -v, --verbose                          log everything

-  --batchSize=batchSize                  number of oracles requested for each open round call

   --forceReportPeriod=forceReportPeriod  Number of seconds for which, even if the variance threshold is not passed,
                                          accept new responses from oracles.